-- 1.Go to System > Configuration > Appearance. - 2.Click the arrow to expand Administration interface and Voicemail interface. - 3.
-Configure the following change appearance:
+- 1. Go to System > Configuration > Appearance. - 2.
+Click the arrow to expand Administration interface and Voicemail interface.

-GUI field Description

-Administration interface
+3. Configure the following change appearance:

-Product name Enter the name of the product.
-This name will precede Administrator Login in the title on the login page of the web-

-GUI field Description based manager.
-Product icon Click Change to browse for the product icon.
+Description Enter the name of the product.
+This name will precede Administrator Login in the title on the login page of the web-based manager.
+Click Change to browse for the product icon.
 The icon should be in .ico format, and 16 pixels wide x16 pixels tall in size.
-Top logo Click Change to upload a graphic that will appear at the top of all pages in the web-based manager.
-The image's dimensions must be 460 pixels wide by 36 pixels tall.
+Click Change to upload a graphic that will appear at the top of all pages in the web-based manager.
+The image's dimensions must be 460 pixels wide by 3 pixels tall.
 For best results, use an image with a transparent background.
 Non-transparent backgrounds will not blend with the underlying theme graphic, resulting in a visible rectangle around your logo graphic.
 Uploading a graphic overwrites the current graphic.
-The FortiVoice unit does not retain previous or default graphics.
-If you want to revert to the current graphic, use your web browser to save a backup copy of the image to your management computer, enabling you to upload it again at a later time.
-Click Reset to return to the default settings.
-Default UI language Select the default language for the display of the web-based manager.
+The Fort iVoice unit does not retain previous or default graphics.
+If yo u want to revert to the current graphic, use your web browser to save a backup copy of the image to your management computer, enabling you to upload it again at a later time.
+Click Reset to return to the default setting.
+Select the default language for the display of the web-based manager.
 You can configure a separate language preference for each administrator account.
-For details, see Configuring administrator accounts.
-Default theme Select the default theme for the web-based manager GUI.
-Voicemail interface Voicemail login Enter a word or phrase that will appear on top of the web user portal login page, such as Voicemail Login.
-Login user name hint Enter a hint for the user name, such as Your Email Address.
+For details, see Configuring administrator accounts on page 46.
+Select the default theme for the web-based manager GUI.
+Enter a word or phrase that will appear on top of the web user portal login page, such as Voicemail Login.
+Enter a hint for the user name, such as Your Email Address.
 This hint will appear as a mouse-over display on the login name field.

-GUI field Description Voicemail theme Select a theme for the web user portal GUI.
-Default UI language Select the language in which web user portal pages will be displayed.
-By default, the FortiVoice unit will use the same language as the web-based manager Voicemail top logo Click Change to upload a graphic that will appear at the top of all web user portal pages.
+Select a theme for the web user portal GUI.
+Select the language in which web user portal pages will be displayed.
+By default, the FortiVoice unit will use the same language as the web-based manager Click Change to upload a graphic that will appear at the top of all web user portal pages.
 The image's dimensions must be 460 pixels wide by 36 pixels tall.
 For best results, use an image with a transparent background.
 Non-transparent backgrounds will not blend with the underlying theme graphic, resulting in a visible rectangle around your logo graphic.

 Uploading a graphic overwrites the current graphic.
 The FortiVoice unit does not retain previous or default graphics.
 If you want to revert to the current graphic, use your web browser to save a backup copy of the image to your management computer, enabling you to upload it again at a later time.
-Click Reset to return to the default settings.
+Click Reset to return to the default setting.

-4.Click Apply to save changes or Reset to return to the default settings.
+4. Click Apply to save changes or Reset to return to the default Setting.